How to Make a Lung Model in 6 Easy Steps

 Repeat steps 1 through 4 described above.

-Then cover the end of a straw with tape to block the hole.
+Then, cover the end of a straw with tape to block the hole.

-Now go back to step 5 and tape a brown paper bag around each straw end.
+Return to step 5 and tape a brown paper bag around each straw end.
 Make sure there are no gaps for air to leak out.

 When you get to step 6, what do you notice?
 Are you able to blow air into both lungs or only one lung?